thunlp/ERICA/README.md

     --pretraining_size -1 --ablation 0 --cased 0
 ```

-some explanations for hyper-parameters:
-temperature: \tau used in loss function of contrastive learning
-debug: whether to debug (we provide an example_debug file for pre-training)
-add_none: whether to add no_relation pair in RD loss.
-alpha: the proportion of masking (1 means no masking, in experiments, we find masking is not helpful as is described in the main paper, so for all models, we do not mask in the pre-training phase.
-However, we leave this function here for further research explorations.)
-flow: if masking, whether to use a linear decay
-wiki_loss: whether to add ED loss.
-doc_loss: whether to add RD loss.
-start_end_token: use another entity encoding method
-cased: whether to use cased version of BERT
+some explanations for hyper-parameters: temperature (\tau used in loss function of contrastive learning); debug (whether to debug (we provide an example_debug file for pre-training); add_none (whether to add no_relation pair in RD loss); alpha (the proportion of masking (1 means no masking, in experiments, we find masking is not helpful as is described in the main paper, so for all models, we do not mask in the pre-training phase.
+However, we leave this function here for further research explorations.)); flow (if masking, whether to use a linear decay); wiki_loss (whether to add ED loss); doc_loss (whether to add RD loss); start_end_token (use another entity encoding method); cased (whether to use cased version of BERT).

 ### 3. Fine-tuning

-Fine-tuning code for ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning.
-Please enter each folder for downstream task (document-level / sentence-level relation extraction, entity typing and question answering) fine-tuning.
+Enter each folder for downstream task (document-level / sentence-level relation extraction, entity typing and question answering) fine-tuning.
 Before fine-tuning, we assume you have already pre-trained an ERICA model.
-Excecute the bash in each folder.
+Excecute the bash in each folder for reimplementation.